 Junior Classroom Teacher and Music Director

-Bachelor of Education (York University), Bachelor of Music Education (The University of Western Ontario), Master of Education (Queen’s University), 20 years, 13 years at KCS
+Bachelor of Arts (Queen’s University), Bachelor of Education (Queen’s University), 5 years, 1 years at KCS

 As a classroom teacher at KCS, I feel blessed to be able to celebrate the individuality of each student.
 Through devotional discussions, weekly Circle, and Encouragement Teams, I feel that God works through me to provide experiences for His children that will enrich their educational experiences and develop deeper relationships with one another and, most importantly, with Him.
 Through Project-Based Learning and Genius Hour, my students are encouraged to explore His world through experiential learning that helps them to see how they fit into God’s diverse and incredible world and how they can make a difference, regardless of age.
 Learning from mistakes is something that is celebrated every day, where a Growth Mindset is encouraged and nurtured within our safe classroom environment.